 Interesting question!
-All decisions of the Australian Parliament, in both the House of Representatives and the Senate, begin as motions.
-A motion is a formal proposal made by a member or senator asking the House of Representatives or Senate to take action of some kind.
-Decisions in the Parliament are made by agreeing to a motion.
-For instance, the House and the Senate pass bills (proposed laws) by agreeing to a series of motions.
-For example, ‘That the bill be now read a second time’.
-Motions are used to refer matters to a committee for investigation or to seek the support of the House or Senate for an issue of domestic or foreign policy or recognition of a particular achievement or event.
-Procedural motions help run the meetings of both chambers.
-For example, ‘That the debate be adjourned’, ‘That the business of the day be called on’, ‘That (an item of business) be postponed to the next sitting’.
+All decisions of the Australian Parliament, in both the Senate and the House of Representatives, begin as motions.
+A motion is a formal proposal made by a senator or member asking the Senate or House to take action of some kind.
+Decisions are made by agreeing to a motion.
+For example, the Senate and House the pass bills—proposed laws—by agreeing to a series of motions.
+Motions are used to refer matters to a committee for investigation or to seek the support of the Senate or House for an issue.